 How to Reconnect with Your Spouse

-Being married to other better half is amazing.
+Being married to your better half is amazing.
 But, what happens when you one day wake up and realize that your other half has turned into a bit of a mystery to you?
 You suddenly feel as if you aren't quite sure of their likes or dislikes anymore and can't think of the last time that you both had time to yourself, with each other.

 How did you each become so distant from one another and how did it even happen in the first place?
 It happens to a lot of marriages.
 Life happens, we are running at full-speed trying to stay caught up in everything going on around us that we forget to nurture the relationships that are important right under our own nose.

 It's not like we meant to take certain things for granted, but it can happen.
 While is can be disheartening to think about, there are ways to shift the focus back onto you and your spouse.

 Here are some suggestions on how to reconnect with your spouse:

 Don't over-complicate it.
 If you are feeling the distance between the two of you, then there is a good chance that your spouse may possibly have been aware of it also.
 Start by simply beginning to pay attention to them more.
 Not over the top, but just small subtle ways.
 Listen to them when they are saying something, greet them when they walk through the door after a hard day of work or make certain to ask their thoughts and opinions about topics that have been swirling around in your head.
 Just start to include them more on the everyday activities going on in your life.